AdamGleave/HermesCache/README.txt

 HermesCache
 ***********

-Hermes is yet another Python caching library with tab-based imvalidation.
-The goals to achieve:
+Hermes is a Python caching library.
+The requirements it was designed to fulfill:

   * Tag-based cache invalidation,
+  * Dogpile effect prvention,
+  * Straightforward design,
-  * Simple and flexible decorator as end-user API,
+  * Simple, at the same time, flexible decorator as end-user API,
-  * Interface for multiple backend,
+  * Interface for implementing multiple backends.
-  * Main backend is Redis.

 Reviewed implementations: